rafaelsantosferraz/rafael_jobsity_challenge/README.md

 ## Features Done(v)
 - (v) List series with pagination.
-- (v) Add search by name unsing appbar input.
+- (v) Add search by name using appbar input.
 - (v) Listing and search views show poster (no name, I know, but it was just terrible in the UI, sry).
 - (v) After clicking on a series, shows all required fields, including episodes separated by season.
 - (v) After clicking on an episode, shows all required fields too.